 Debt Validation Letter Frequently Asked Questions

 Federal law doesn’t set a time limit for the creditor to respond to a debt validation letter.
-Many creditors will get back to you within a few weeks or a month, but it could take longer.
+Many creditors will reply within a few weeks or months, but it could take longer.
 However, until they respond, they aren’t permitted to continue with debt collection efforts.
 Continued collection efforts may violate the Fair Debt Collection Practices Act.